 What is Black Ombre Hair?

 A black ombre hair color is when your hair is gradually blended from a black hue to another color hue.
-Typically, it’s blended from a dark color to a lighter color, starting at the top of the head and changing its shade down to the ends of the hair.
+Typically, it’s blended from a dark color to a lighter color, starting at the top of your head and changing its shade down to the ends of your hair.
 If it starts with a dark color and blends to a lighter color, then it’s referred to as a reverse ombre.
 Black ombre hairstyles produce some great contrast.

 How else can you own a low-upkeep yet intensely glamorous hairstyle?!
 With your roots left naturally dark and shadowed, this striking dye job can last for months before you need to revisit the salon.
 Grow-out is the last thing you need to worry about!

 Before your next hair appointment, check out these stunning photos of black ombre hair colors!

 Black ombre hair ideas with coffee-dipped ends are coming your way!
 Complete your sun-kissed effect with added waves and texture.
 Wear this revitalizing black and blonde ombre hue, which is suitable for any occasion!

 #2: Stunning Pastel Pink and Black Ombre Hair

 Add a pink and black ombre to your top list of to-do hairstyles as colorist Natalie shows you how pastel pink and black ombre hair color is done!